FINE MOTORING BOOKS

 -

 Brooklands, UK - 18 November 1908.
 90hp Class short record pushed up to 119.34mph.
-Topspeed of 130 mph achieved on the “Byfleet” banking. (“Samson’s” Brooklands record lap stood for six years).
+Top speed of 130 mph achieved on the “Byfleet” banking. (“Samson’s” Brooklands record lap stood for six years).

-The record breaking first engine from “L48” was sold in 1908 to Australia’s Cornwall brothers who used it in their record-breaking speedboat, “Nautilus 2”.
+The record breaking first engine from “L48” was sold in 1908 to Australia’s Cornwell brothers who used it in their record-breaking speedboat, “Nautilus 2”.
 (In 1909 “Samson’s” second engine was taken out of the chassis and lost when the speedboat it was in sank.
 The chassis was also broken up in 1909).

-The engine from “Samson” remained in Australia, apparently ignored in the Cornwall brother’s pottery factory for around 34 years, until discovered in 1950 by Bob Chamberlain, the wealthy industrialist.
+The engine from “Samson” remained in Australia, apparently ignored in the Cornwell brother’s pottery factory for around 34 years, until discovered in 1950 by Bob Chamberlain, the wealthy industrialist.
 Chamberlain bought the engine, originally with the ideal of cleaning it up and displaying it at one of his factories.
 Not until 1977 did Chamberlain begin the daunting task of actually re-creating “L48”.
 Using original factory drawings from the Science Museum in London, photographs, and his company’s enormous engineering facilities he recreated the car to its 1908 specifications, when it raced at Brooklands with the 15 litre engine.

 The rebuilt engine first started in July 1982, instantly with no problems.
 Early demonstration runs in Australia showed up problems with the tyres moving on their rims, so more modern tyres were used on the rear wheels for serious work and these were the ones used at Lake Perkolilli and Lake Seabrook in 2007.